ceciliawong15/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > pwd - print working directory
+> > pwd - print working directory (whole path)
-> > mkdir - make a new directory ie folder
+    mkdir - make a new directory ie folder exit - exit the shell
-    cd - change directory
-    exit - exit the shell
-    ls - list folders inside of current folder pwd - print working directory
+    cd - change directory to folder within your current location ls - list folders inside of current folder pwd - print working directory
-    cd /folder/folder - moves you into folders within your current folders cd ../../../ - moves your path three folders up in this case
+    cd /folder/folder - moves you into folders within your current folders cd ../ - moves your path one folder up (in this case)
 ---